Andy916/task-manager/README.md

 # Task Manager API

 A RESTful API built with Spring Boot for managing tasks.
-This project demonstrates CRUD operations, REST principles, and Spring Data JPA integration with an H2 in-memory database.
+This project demonstrates CRUD operations, REST principles, and Spring Data JPA integration with PostgreSQL database.

 ## 🛠️ Technologies Used